steharr/ms1-portfolio-steharr/README.md

 There were a few features which I had brainstormed early on which could not be achieved either due to time constraints or that they were beyond the scope of my skills.
 I will look to implement them in a future release:

 * Navigation Menu Buttons User Interface Improvements
-For a future release, I would like to add more animation and visual feedback to the navigation menu buttons on the landing page
+For a future release, I would like to add more animation and visual feedback to the navigation menu buttons on the **Landing** page

 * ScrollReveal Effect Throughout Site
-Since it is a one page site, I want to expand the use of the ScrollReveal effect which I used on the landing page navigation menu.
+Since it is a one page site, I want to expand the use of the ScrollReveal effect which I used on the **Landing** page navigation menu.
 Adding this effect would make scrolling down the site more pleasant for the site viewer

 * Interactive Skills Page
-At the moment the skills page is quite static.
+At the moment the **Skills** page is quite static.
 I would like to add some more effects to make it more interactive.

 * Project Cards Improvements
 I have multiple ideas to improve the project card appearance in the **Projects** page.
-These ideas include: Adding links to the projects' live site, repositioning the coding language tags to the bottom of the card, adding a change of image when hovering over the project images.
+These ideas include: Adding links to the projects' live site, repositioning the coding language tags to the bottom of the card, adding an effect when hovering over the project images.

 * Contact Form Functionality
 At the moment the contact form is not functional as this was out of scope for this project.
 I will look to update this in future.

 * VBA Tips/Tutorial Blog
-I use Visual Basic for Applications (VBA) alot in my work to automate Excel tasks.
-I would like at some point to include a section in the site which gives tips and tutorials on how to make good Excel Add-Ins with VBA.
+I got interested in programming by learning Visual Basic for Applications (VBA) in my work to automate Excel tasks.
+I would like at some point to include a section in my site which gives tips and tutorials on how to make good Excel Add-Ins with VBA.
 I want to pass on some of the knowledge I have learned as I found it to be a very helpful and beneficial language to learn as someone new to programming.

 ## Technologies Used